-Writing is a key component to learning.
+Writing is a key component of learning.
 We often talk about learning to write, but today the focus is on writing to learn.

 Narration is a wonderful way to solidify knowledge.
 At its simplest, narration is just telling what you’ve learned.
 Written narration is writing down those ideas.
 It can be the most important step to real learning because it provides an opportunity for kids to pair their own ideas and experiences with the new information they have learned.
 Written ideas, articulated, can stay with us.

-Written narration prompts kids to think deeply and then contribute their own ideas to the topic.
-It causes kids to explore ideas more deeply within their own minds.
+Written narration prompts us to think deeply and then contribute our own ideas to the topic.
+It causes us to explore ideas more deeply within our own minds.
 Writing should be a natural extension of learning rather than just an assignment during writing class, so here are some tips for getting your kids writing about all of the fun things they are learning about.
-Before we get started, take just a moment and read about how to use writing to learn thinking.

 At the end of each Layers of Learning unit, decide on a way to show what you learned in writing.
 In schools, this is traditionally a test.
 In homeschool, you have the freedom to show what you learned in many, many ways.
 Choose from these ways:

 - oral presentation (include a written component in oral presentations)

 You don’t need to do all three.
 If you try to do everything all of the time you’ll get burned out.
 Instead, choose one written assignment at the end of your unit.
 Then add your writing into a notebook that your kids keep so you will have a record of what you’ve learned together and can also go back over and review it.

 First, take some pressure off by encouraging kids to focus first on ideas.
 The spelling and mechanics can be fixed later.
 In content writing, it is the ideas we are focused on!